-Even after a flood of mortgage refinancings in recent months and rates creeping higher, millions of American homeowners with existing higher-rate loans can still benefit from a refi.
-Mortgage data firm Black Knight estimates that roughly 13 million homeowners could save an average of $283 a month by swapping out mortgages.
+Although mortgage rates are up in the high 4 percent range, millions of American homeowners with existing higher-rate loans can still benefit from a refi.
+Mortgage data firm Black Knight estimates that around 2 million homeowners could save an average of $312 a month by swapping out mortgages.

 That total counts homeowners defined by Black Knight as “high-quality refinance candidates.”
 Those are borrowers with credit scores of 720 or higher, who hold at least 20 percent equity in their homes, are current on their mortgage payments and who stand to shave at least 0.75 of a percentage point from their existing mortgages.

 While slightly more than 2 million homeowners may still be in a position to save an aggregate of $635 million each month, Black Knight’s report acknowledges that it’s a significantly smaller pool of good refi candidates, which was near 20 million in 2020.

 According to Bankrate.com’s national survey of lenders for March 30, the average rate on a 30-year mortgage was 4.73 percent.